Kaleidophon/deep-significance/README.md

     pip3 install deepsig

-### :bulb: A short and gentle introduction to significance testing (for DNNs)

-@TODO: Significant testing basic idea
-@TODO: Multiple comparisons
-@TODO: Significance testing for neural networks

 ## :bookmark: Examples

 In the following, I will lay out three scenarios that describe common use cases for ML practitioners and how to apply the methods implemented in this package accordingly.
+For an introduction into statistical hypothesis testing, please refer to resources such as [this blog post](https://machinelearningmastery.com/statistical-hypothesis-tests/) for a general overview or [Dror et al. (2018)](https://www.aclweb.org/anthology/P18-1128.pdf) for a NLP-specific point of view.

 ### Scenario 1 - Comparing multiple runs of two models